 Buying securities this way offers several potential advantages to investors — one of the biggest being instant diversification because mutual funds and ETFs contain not just one security, but many different individual securities.
 Funds are also run by professional portfolio managers attempting to beat the market, so investors have the benefit of expert management.
 But what is the difference between these two investment vehicles?
 They are often conflated, so we break down the similarities and differences.

 Some people wonder whether mutual funds and ETFs are just different names for the same type of investing, or if they are different altogether.
 While there are similarities, they aren’t the same thing.

 First, the similarities: Both mutual funds and ETFs consist of a basket of many different individual securities pooled together.
-So when you buy shares in a fund, you are effectively buying the shares or investing in the debt of hundreds, or even thousands, of different companies.
+So when you buy fund shares, you are effectively buying the shares or investing in the debt of hundreds, or even thousands, of different companies.

 With ETFs, there is a bid price and an ask price — the price paid is usually somewhere between these.
 For example, suppose you want to invest $5,000 in an ETF at a final price of $45 a share.
 You’d need to place an order for 111 shares (111 x $45 = $4,995).

 ETFs also tend to be more tax-efficient than mutual funds due to their low turnover, which minimizes taxable capital gains distributions.
 ETF securities don’t have to be sold in order to meet redemption requests from investors.
 This isn’t the case with mutual funds, where these redemptions may be subject to the capital gains tax for investors.

 However, while we tend to recommend against mutual funds, in a diversified portfolio, there may be a place for both mutual funds and ETFs.
-You should speak with your financial advisor about which type of investment is better suited to your investment goals and objectives.
+You should speak with your financial advisor about which type of investment is better suited to your investment strategy and goals.